jazzband/django-oauth-toolkit/README.rst

 Reporting security issues
 -------------------------

-Please report any security issues to the JazzBand security team at <security@jazzband.co>.
+Please report any security issues to the Django OAuth security team at <django-oauth-security@googlegroups.com>.
 Do not file an issue on the tracker.

 Requirements
 ------------